-- reviewing and approving the corporate goals and objectives, evaluating the performance and reviewing and approving the compensation of our executive officers; - reviewing and approving or making recommendations to our Board of Directors regarding our incentive compensation and equity-based plans, policies and programs; - reviewing and approving all employment agreement and severance arrangements for our executive officers; - · making recommendations to our Board of Directors regarding the compensation of our directors; and - retaining and overseeing any compensation consultants.
+- reviewing and approving the corporate goals and objectives, evaluating the performance and reviewing and approving the compensation of our executive officers; - reviewing and approving or making recommendations to our Board of Directors regarding our incentive compensation and equity-based plans, policies and programs; - reviewing and approving all employment agreement and severance arrangements for our executive officers; - making recommendations to our Board of Directors regarding the compensation of our directors; and - retaining and overseeing any compensation consultants.

-Upon the consummation of this offering, the compensation committee will be composed of Christopher R. Gordon, Devin O'Reilly, Steven E. Rodgers and Robert M. Williams, Jr., with Mr. O'Reilly serving as chair.
-As described above, we intend to avail ourselves of the "controlled company" exemption under the Nasdaq rules, which exempts us from the requirement that we have a compensation committee composed entirely of independent directors.
+Upon the consummation of this offering, the compensation committee will be composed of , and , with serving as chair.
+As described above, we intend to avail ourselves of the "controlled company" exemption under the roles, which exempts us from the requirement that we have a compensation committee composed entirely of independent directors.

-Clinical Quality and Compliance Committee
+Compliance Committee

-Our clinical quality and compliance committee will oversee our non-financial compliance matters and will be responsible for, among other things:
+Our compliance committee will oversee our non-financial compliance matters and will be responsible for, among other things:

-- · identifying, reviewing and analyzing laws and regulations applicable to us; - recommending to the Board of Directors, and monitoring the implementation of, compliance programs, policies and procedures that comply with local, state and federal laws, regulations and guidelines; - reviewing significant compliance risk areas identified by management; - discussing periodically with management the adequacy and effectiveness of policies and procedures to assess, monitor, and manage non-financial compliance business risk and compliance programs;

-- monitoring compliance with, authorizing waivers of, investigating alleged breaches of and enforcing our non-financial compliance programs; and - reviewing our procedures for the receipt, retention and treatment of complaints received regarding non-financial compliance matter.
+- identifying, reviewing and analyzing laws and regulations applicable to us; - recommending to the Board of Directors, and monitoring the implementation of, compliance programs, policies and procedures that comply with local, state and federal laws, regulations and guidelines; - reviewing significant compliance risk areas identified by management; - discussing periodically with management the adequacy and effectiveness of policies and procedures to assess, monitor, and manage non-financial compliance business risk and compliance programs; - monitoring compliance with, authorizing waivers of, investigating alleged breaches of and enforcing our non-financial compliance programs; and - reviewing our procedures for the receipt, retention and treatment of complaints received regarding non-financial compliance matter. - Upon the consummation of this offering, the compliance committee will be composed of , and , with serving as chair.